ppy/osu-wiki/wiki/Community/osu!monthly/en.md

 ## Becoming a contributor

-osu!monthly is a community effort with many people contributing to its creation.
-Anyone that wants to help or contribute, in ways such as writing, sharing opinions and thoughts, or providing feedback, is always welcome to do so.
+The osu!monthly is a community effort, so anyone who wants to help or contribute is always welcome to do so.
+All discussion and project organisation takes place in the `#osu-news` channel of the [osu!dev Discord server](/wiki/Community/osu!dev_Discord_server).

 The [osu!monthly Team](/wiki/People/osu!monthly_Team) consists of such contributors who consistently help out with the project.

-All discussion and project organisation takes place in the `#osu-news` channel of the [osu!dev Discord server](/wiki/Community/osu!dev_Discord_server).

 ## History